-University Medical Center Good Faith Estimate Information
+The University of Alabama Student Health Center and Pharmacy Good Faith Estimate Information

 You have the right to receive a Good Faith Estimate explaining the cost of your medical care.

 Under the law, health care providers need to provide patients who do not have insurance or who are not using insurance an estimate of the bill for medical items and services.